Clear snow safely with these 7 tips

-As seen in the recent snow in the Northeast, storms of such magnitude can have many negative effects, from the potential for power outages to roofs collapsing to driving hazards.
-One thing that is sure to be unavoidable this week will be the need for snow removal.
-Fortunately, the Snow & Ice Management Association (SIMA) offers these helpful tips for removing snow safely.
+Major snowstorms can have many negative effects, from the potential for power outages to roofs collapsing to driving hazards.
+Snow removal becomes a necessary step in keeping conditions safe.
+Fortunately, the Snow & Ice Management Association (SIMA) offered these helpful tips for removing snow safely.

 SIMA reports that Clinical Research in Cardiology published a 2011 study that showed shoveling snow can increase heart attack risks.
 Other negative impacts commonly associated with shoveling snow include back pain, pulled muscles, dehydration, frostbite and even broken bones.
 To avoid injury, it’s crucial that anyone removing snow follows safe shoveling practices.

 The first step that SIMA recommends is not letting snow build up for long.
 If you regularly go out when there are a few inches of snow on the ground versus waiting until 2 feet have piled up, you’ll be working with more manageable weights.